Krishna Swaminathan: Flag rank

-On promotion to Flag rank, Krishna took over as the Chief Staff Officer (Training) (CSO (Trg)) at the Southern Naval Command, the training command of the Indian Navy, at Kochi.
+Krishna was promoted to flag rank in 2016 and took over as the Chief Staff Officer (Training) (CSO (Trg)) at the Southern Naval Command, the training command of the Indian Navy, at Kochi.
 As CSO (Trg), he played a key role in the conduct of all training in the Navy.
 He was also instrumental in raising the Indian Navy Safety Team (INST) that oversees operational safety across all verticals of the Navy.
+During this tenure, he also served as CSO (Safety), a new vertical that the Navy had just created to streamline doctrinal and training aspects of safety.
 On 18 March 2019, he assumed the office of Flag Officer Sea Training (FOST), also at Kochi.
-FOST functions under the operational and administrative jurisdiction of Flag Officer Commanding-in-Chief Southern Naval Command.
-As FOST, his charter included the conduct of the operational sea training of all ships of the Indian Navy and the Indian Coast Guard.
-It includes enhancing crew proficiency in all aspects, including safe navigation practices, damage control and firefighting drills, weapon firings as well as seamanship training.
+As FOST, his charter included the conduct of the operational sea training of all ships and submarines of the Indian Navy and the Indian Coast Guard.
+It included enhancing crew proficiency in all aspects, including safe navigation practices, damage control and firefighting drills, weapon firings as well as seamanship training.

-Krishna took command of the Western Fleet on 14 February 2020 as the Flag Officer Commanding Western Fleet.
-During this tenure, the western fleet exercised with the Japanese Maritime Self Defence Force (JMSDF) in the North Arabian Sea in the 4th edition of India - Japan Maritime bilateral exercise JIMEX.
-The JMSDF had its Escort Flotilla Two under the command of Rear Admiral Konno Yasushige.
-For his command of the western fleet, on 26 January 2021, he was awarded the Ati Vishisht Seva Medal.
+Krishna then took over command of the Western Fleet on 14 February 2020 as the Flag Officer Commanding Western Fleet.
+He was in command of the fleet during the COVID-19 pandemic.
 In February 2021, he relinquished command of the Western Fleet and was appointed Flag Officer Defence Advisory Group and took over from Rear Admiral Ravindra Jayant Nadkarni.
 He was the FODAG during the extremely severe Cyclone Tauktae, which impacted off-shore oil operations.

-After a short stint as FODAG, on 4 November 2021, he was promoted to the rank of Vice Admiral and appointed Chief of Staff of the Western Naval Command at Mumbai.
-In April 2023, he was appointed Controller of Personnel Services at naval headquarters.
-After a short stint as CPS, he was appointed Chief of Personnel on 6 October 2023.
-In both appointments, CPS and COP, he took over from Vice Admiral Suraj Berry.
-On 1 May 2024 he took over as the 46th Vice Chief of Naval Staff succeeding Vice Admiral Dinesh K Tripathi upon his elevation as the Chief of Naval Staff.
-On 31 July 2025, Vice Admiral Sanjay Jasjit Singh superannuated and Krishna took over as the Flag Officer Commanding-in-Chief Western Naval Command.
+On 4 November 2021, Krishna was promoted to the rank of Vice Admiral and assumed the appointment of Chief of Staff, Western Naval Command.
+In April 2023, he was appointed Controller of Personnel Services at Naval headquarters, New Delhi.
+After a short stint as CPS, on 6 October 2023 he was appointed as the Chief of Personnel.
+On 1 May 2024, he took over as the 46th Vice Chief of Naval Staff succeeding Vice Admiral Dinesh K Tripathi upon his elevation as the Chief of the Naval Staff.
+On 31 July 2025, he took over as the Flag Officer Commanding-in-Chief, Western Naval Command succeeding Vice Admiral Sanjay Jasjit Singh.

+Chief of Naval Staff

+On 9 May 2026, the Government of India appointed Vice Admiral Krishna Swaminathan as the next Chief of the Naval Staff succeeding Admiral Dinesh Kumar Tripathi who superannuated on 31 May.
+On 31 May 2026, he took over as the 27th Chief of the Naval Staff.

 Personal life

-Krishna is married to Laila Swaminathan.
-The couple has two daughters.
+He is married to Mrs. Laila Swaminathan.
+The couple have two daughters.

 Awards and decorations

-Krishna was awarded the Vishisht Seva Medal in 2017 and the Ati Vishisht Seva Medal in 2021.
+During his career, Krishna has been awarded the Param Vishisht Seva Medal in 2026, the Ati Vishisht Seva Medal in 2021 and the Vishisht Seva Medal in 2017.